joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     3) 1) "Query internal execution time: 10.429400 milliseconds"
     ```

    An alternative approach to this specific query is calling the `db.labels()` function.
 This is an optimized function and should be preferred for this type of query -- note the difference in response time.

+   Executed:

    ```
    127.0.0.1:6379> graph.query prodrec "call db.labels()"